 I have run the grill at 250F to slow smoke tri tip.

 I have run the grill at 400 F to grill up crispy chicken wings.

 I have smoked pork loins and chicken breasts at 275 and 325 to see how it laid down smoke on boring meats.
 I used it to cook up some chicken drumsticks just because I was feeling good and wanted to burn some pellets.

-The loin was delicious but the ribs were better!
-I was impressed with the smoke ring that this cooker lets you throw down.
+I have been impressed with the smoke ring that this cooker lets you throw down.
 The smoke flavor from the pellets is on point and not overpowering.